michaelkielt/azure-database-migration549/README.md

 - SQL Server and SSMS installed on the virtual machine
 - Backup file (`.bak`) for the production database

+### Objective:
+Establish a production database by provisioning an Azure Virtual Machine, installing SQL Server, and configuring SQL Server Management Studio (SSMS).
+Create the production database using SSMS and a backup file (.bak), ensuring a secure and well-configured environment.

 ### Steps:
 1. **Azure VM Setup:**
    - Provision an Azure Virtual Machine.